- Business debt is not only bad news and does not mean your business is about to go bankrupt. But how?

 It turns out many businesses go into debt during their lifecycle.
 As a matter of fact, you’re likely to see quite a bit of debt from the time your business begins through its ultimate maturity.
 Sometimes it’s okay to go into debt, sometimes it isn’t.

-Here’s a great example: say your department store turns over $1,000,000 annually in revenue, after expenses.
+Here’s a great example of a prospectively "good" debt scenario: Let's say your department store turns over $1,000,000 annually in revenue, after expenses.
 That’s pretty good!
 And traffic is increasing.
 In fact, it’s gotten to the point where you need to expand.
 The expansion will definitely bring in similar numbers, given time.
 Your community is growing as well.
 All projections indicate it’s a positive move.

 You could additionally file for bankruptcy, but this should be a last-resort scenario.
 Ideally, you want to first cut unnecessary costs and get out of debt before you cash in your chips and scoot your business chair from the table of profitability.